 Amongst Gulf coastal residents one of the main nominated needs for addressing recreational fishery sustainability concerns is the provision of more accessible information concerning fishing regulations, appropriate fisher behaviour and biological aspects of the fishery related to its vulnerability.
 These local suggestions dovetail with research findings that locally available hard copy communication remains the preferred source of information particularly for consumptive-oriented anglers (Greiner et al. 2013).
 Specific recommendations have included provision of signage at local boat ramps and establishment of 'fishcare' volunteers or an equivalent program within the long term resident populations of Karumba caravan parks (Appendix 1).
-Other management approaches that have been identified in relation to the vulnerability of Karumba's recreational fishery-dependent tourism industry include: the promotion of alternative nature based tourism activities; increased support for less-consumptive recreational fishery (Greiner et al. 2013).
+Other management approaches that have been identified in relation to the vulnerability of Karumba's recreational fishery-dependent tourism industry include: the promotion of alternative nature based tourism activities; increased support for less-consumptive recreational fisher experiences; and increased tightening, enforcement and possibly licensing of the recreational fishery (Greiner et al. 2013).